 With a view to risk management, use is then made of the risk evaluation technique which uses calculations to extrapolate the risks observed at higher doses in order to estimate the risks incurred during exposure to low doses of ionising radiation.
-Internationally, this estimate uses the conservative scenario of a linear relationship without threshold between exposure and the number of deaths through cancer (see diagram 1).
-The legitimacy of these estimates however remains open to debate within the scientific community.
+For these estimates, the prudent hypothesis of a linear no-threshold relationship between exposure and the number of deaths from cancer (see diagram 1) has been adopted internationally.
+With this hypothesis, it is considered that there is no dose threshold below which one can claim that there is no effect.
+The legitimacy of these estimates and this hypothesis however remain controversial within the scientific community.

-On the basis of the scientific work of the United Nations Scientific Committee on the Effects of Atomic Radiation (UNSCEAR), the International Commission on Radiological Protection (see ICRP publication 103, chapter 3, point 1 | 1 | 1) has published risk coefficients for death from cancer due to ionising radiation, showing a 4.1% excess risk per sievert for workers and 5.5% per sievert for the general public.
+On the basis of the scientific work of the United Nations Scientific Committee on the Effects of Atomic Radiation (UNSCEAR), the International Commission on Radiological Protection (see publication ICRP 103, chapter 3, point $1 \mid 1 \mid 1$) has published risk coefficients for death from cancer due to ionising radiation, showing a 4.1% excess risk per sievert for workers and 5.5% per sievert for the general public.
 Use of this model, for example, would lead to an estimate of about 7,000 deaths in France every year, as a result of cancer due to natural ionising radiation.